jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-7-renormalization.md

 # Section 1.7: Classical Renormalization & Non-Perturbative Methods

-> Divergent perturbation series encode non-perturbative physics in their Borel singularities—the factorial growth of coefficients is not a failure but a signal pointing to exponentially small effects invisible to power series.
+> Divergent series are not failures but messengers: they encode exponentially small non-perturbative effects through their factorial growth, revealing physics invisible to power series.

 ## Introduction